☟

 the Maxon OD-801 Distortion & Sustainer and the Ibanez OD-850 Overdrive.

-The truth is the cat has been out of the bag for a while on the Ibanez, but what was quite a bit less known was that the Maxon OD801 D&S from the same time period was not only the same pedal but its circuit board was used in the Ibanez branded pedals!
-And just like the Ibanez, the Maxon OD801 (precursor to the OD808) has seen many different variations over the years such as the Maxon MD-9 Magnum Distortion and the Maxon JD-01 Jet Driver and most recently they decided to reissue the original Maxon D&S, although in my opinion it sounds flat and thin compared to the 70's version.
+The truth is the cat has been out of the bag for a while on the Ibanez, but what was quite a bit less known was that the Maxon D&S (Distortion & Sustainer) also from 1976, was not only the same pedal but its circuit board was used in the Ibanez branded pedals!
+And just like the Ibanez, the Maxon has seen many different variations over the years such as the OD-808, the MD-9 Magnum Distortion and the JD-01 Jet Driver, and most recently they decided to reissue the original Maxon D&S, although in my opinion it sounds flat and thin compared to the 70's version.

 So enough with the history lesson!